Rhythmbox

 Rhythmbox is a free and open-source audio player software, tag editor and music organizer for digital audio files on Linux and Unix-like systems.

-Rhythmbox is designed to work well under GNOME, but can function on other desktop environments.
-It is very scalable, able to handle libraries with tens of thousands of songs with ease.
-It provides a full feature set including full support for Unicode, fast but powerful tag editing, and a variety of plug-ins.
+Rhythmbox is designed for use with GNOME, but can also function on other desktop environments.
+It is designed to handle large libraries of music and provides support for Unicode and plug-ins.

 Rhythmbox is the default audio player on many Linux distributions including Fedora, Ubuntu since v12.04 LTS, and Linux Mint as of version 18.1.

 Features

-Rhythmbox offers a significant number of features, including:

 Music playback

 Playback from a variety of digital music sources is supported.
 The most common playback is music stored locally as files on the computer (the 'Library').
 Rhythmbox supports playing streamed Internet radio and podcasts as well.
 The ReplayGain standard is also supported.
 Rhythmbox also supports searching of music in the library.

 Playlists may be created to group and order music.
 Users may also create 'smart playlists,' ones that are automatically updated (like a database query) based on a customized rule of selection criteria rather than an arbitrary list of tracks.
 Music may be played back in shuffle (random) mode or repeat mode.

 Track ratings are supported and used by the shuffle mode algorithm to play higher-rated tracks more often.